 More About Dabbing

 Dabbing typically offers a more potent high and more immediate effects than smoking flower.
-A dab will produce a strong flavor and terpene-rich aroma, but the smell doesn’t linger.
-It also arguably offers more options for discretion, such as handheld vaporizers and portable e-rigs.
+It will typically produce a strong flavor and terpene-rich aroma.
+If you’re concerned about odor, you might be wondering, do dabs smell?

-The only overt disadvantages to dabbing are the necessity for tools and accessories, and the learning curve involved in achieving the perfect dab temperature.
-The temperature of the nail at the moment that you take the dab will affect the flavor, ability to clean your nail, and according to recent studies, it could alter the healthful effects of the concentrate.
+The overt disadvantages to this consumption method are the necessity for tools and accessories, and the learning curve involved in achieving the perfect vaporization temperature.
+The temperature of the nail at the moment that you take the dab will affect the flavor, ability to clean your nail, and according to recent studies, it could alter the desired effects of the concentrate.

-High-temperature dabs — 340-700 degrees Fahrenheit, or 170-370 degrees Celsius — will scorch your concentrates, giving the dab an astringent and harsh flavor.
-They also tend to leave behind residue that is very hard to clean.
-Dabs at low temperatures — below 340 degrees Fahrenheit, or 170 degrees Celsius — also known as “low-temp dabs,” do not fully vaporize the entire dab, leaving behind a small amount of oil that can be easily removed with a cotton swab.
+High-temperature dabs — 340-700 degrees Fahrenheit, or 170-370 degrees Celsius — will scorch your concentrates, giving off an astringent and harsh flavor.
+Those temperatures also tend to leave behind residue that is very hard to clean.
+At low temperatures — below 340 degrees Fahrenheit, or 170 degrees Celsius — also known as “low-temp dabs,” the concentrate is not fully vaporized, leaving behind a small amount of oil that can be easily removed with a cotton swab.

 A study from Portland State University published in September 2017 has also found that vaporizing terpenes at the high temperatures required for dabbing may produce the toxicants methacrolein and benzene.
-In other words, hot dabs may break terpenes down into toxic chemicals.
+In other words, if you dab weed concentrates at high temperatures, it may turn terpenes toxic.

 The technique, upfront cost, and the number of accessories involved in dabbing may be overwhelming to newcomers.
-But once you get the process down, using a dab rig can be easy and efficient.
-The key steps are simple: heat the nail with a torch, place a dab of concentrate in the nail or banger, place a carb cap over the nail or banger, and inhale the resulting vapor.
+But once you get the process down, using a rig can be easy and efficient.
+The key steps are simple:

 - Step 1: Heat up the nail with the torch.
 If it is your first time and you are using a quartz nail or banger, heat it up until it is glowing red.
 This will ensure that any small particles are burned off and you are starting with the hottest possible surface.

 - Step 2: Wait for the nail to cool down.
-It may sound counterintuitive, but you want to let your nail cool down so you don’t scorch your dab.
+It may sound counterintuitive, but when you dab weed concentrates, you want to let your nail cool down so you don’t scorch your dab.
 The amount of time you need to wait is dependent on the thickness and material of your nail or banger.
 Your target temperature should be around 300-450 degrees Fahrenheit, or 149-232 degrees Celsius, to get the most flavor out of your concentrates.

-- It takes usually 30-60 seconds, depending on the material and thickness of the nail and how hot you have heated up the nail.
+- As a general rule, it usually takes 30 to 60 seconds for a nail to cool, depending on the material and thickness of the nail and how hot you have heated up the nail.

-- Step 3: Place the dab on the surface of the nail and slowly start to inhale the vapor.
+- Step 3: Place the concentrate on the surface of the nail and slowly start to inhale the vapor.
 Unlike a typical bong hit of flower, dabs require a long, slow inhale as the majority of the concentrate does not vaporize instantly.
-To make the most out of your experience take a slow, deep breath.

 - Step 6: Clean your nail.
-To prevent residue from possibly changing the flavor of your next dab, always keep your nail clean.
-To clean between dabs, allow the nail to cool down a bit and then swipe the inside of the warm nail with a cotton swab.
-For more deep cleaning, dip a cotton swab in rubbing alcohol and rub it along the interior of your warm nail.
+To prevent residue from possibly changing the flavor, always keep your nail clean.
+To clean, allow the nail to cool down a bit and then swipe the inside of the warm nail with a cotton swab.
+For more deep cleaning, dip a cotton swab in isopropyl (rubbing) alcohol and rub it along the interior of your warm nail.

 It may take some time and repetition before you really feel you know how to take a dab.
 But once you get an intuitive sense of the simple steps involved, it’s an incredibly efficient way to consume cannabis concentrates and use them to their full potential.

-- Rig: The chamber of a glass pipe.
-Both bongs and dab rigs are considered “rigs,” or pipe chambers connected to a nail or bowl that holds cannabis products for smoking.
+- Rig: The chamber of a glass water pipe.
+Both dab rigs and bongs are considered “rigs,” or pipe chambers connected to a nail or bowl.

 - Banger or Nail: The attachment where dabs are vaporized when heated.
 There are many different styles that change the rate of vaporization and the amount that can be dabbed at one time.
 Some bangers have a vacuum-sealed jacket that allows them to retain heat for extended time periods.

-- Dabber: A tool used for removing a dab from a concentrate container and placing the dab inside the nail or banger for heating.
+- Dabber: A tool used for removing a dab from a concentrate container and placing it inside the nail or banger for heating.

-- Quartz Insert: A newer addition to the basic banger or nail.
-Quartz inserts add additional surface area inside your nail or banger, essentially increasing your ability to get the most out of low-temperature dabs.
-When inserted into a hot nail, quartz inserts act as internal carb caps, allowing a user to dab at a lower temperature for a long amount of time.
+- Quartz Insert: A newer addition to the basic banger or nail, quartz inserts add additional surface area inside your nail or banger, essentially increasing your ability to get the most out of low-temperature dabs.
+When inserted into a hot nail, quartz inserts act as internal carb caps.